TextExpander/TextExpanderTouchSDK/README.md

 So you can easily examine the URL for the presence of x-callback-url in the URL host and /TextExpander as the prefix of the URL path to determine whether or not a given URL is a snippet data callback to your URL scheme.

-To provide user's information about the current status of TextExpander data, you can use `expansionStatusForceLoad:snippetCount:loadDate:error:` to obtain the last-obtained snippet settings'  modification date, or find that no snippet settings have yet been fetched.
+To provide users information about the current status of TextExpander data, you can use `expansionStatusForceLoad:snippetCount:loadDate:error:` to obtain the last-obtained snippet settings'  modification date, or find that no snippet settings have yet been fetched.

 Please note that it is possible, though unlikely, that your app will be unloaded when TextExpander touch is launched.
 You may find that you will need code before or after you call [SMTEDelegateController handleGetSnippetsURL:] to check your app's state and to restore it if necessary.